Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: A Model for Non-Reciprocal Ternary Phase Separation

 Importantly, non-reciprocal interactions remove a clear definition for interfacial tensions.
 While in active field theories such as Active Model B(+), multiple interfacial tensions can be defined to describe the rich phenomenology induced by activity \cite{AMBReview}, an analogous construction is not yet established in non-reciprocal models.
 Hence, as in the foundational work of Active Model B(+) \cite{NegativeTension2018}, the first line of attack must be primarily numerical to establish the phenomenology.

 A linear stability analysis on the non-reciprocal model \eqref{eq:NREqns} reveals the instability structure of a spatially homogeneous state under small spatial perturbations.
 In the absence of non-reciprocal interactions, the eigenvalues of the linearised stability matrix are purely real: two negative eigenvalues indicate complete stability, whereas the emergence of a positive eigenvalue signals instability toward binary or ternary phase separation.
 As the level of non-reciprocity $\alpha$ is increased, pairs of complex eigenvalues emerge for a range of modes of finite wavenumber $q$.
 Initially, these complex eigenvalues have negative real parts, corresponding to damped oscillatory modes that do not manifest pattern formation.
-The resulting dynamics thus qualitatively resemble an equilibrium ternary phase separation, with no significant oscillatory behaviour.
-At a critical value of $\alpha$ (which may vary depending on the composition of the homogeneous initial state), the real parts of these imaginary eigenvalues cross zero and become positive, indicating the appearance of growing oscillatory modes and the onset of pattern formation.
-This marks an exceptional point transition, characteristic of models in the presence of non-reciprocal interactions \cite{Vitelli, Brauns}.
+The resulting linear dynamics thus qualitatively resemble an equilibrium ternary phase separation, with no significant oscillatory behaviour.
+At a critical value of $\alpha$ (which may vary depending on the composition of the homogeneous initial state), the real parts of these complex eigenvalues cross zero and become positive, which indicates the appearance of oscillatory behaviour in stationary patterns and is typically described a Hopf bifurcation.
+In the special case where the imaginary parts of the complex eigenvalues are also zero during this change of stability, it corresponds to a Takens-Bogdanov bifurcation with a higher co-dimension of 2 \cite{Takens1} and is reflected as the orange stability borders in the upper panels of Fig.~\ref{fig:LinStab}.
+The Takens-Bogdanov bifurcation is also referred to as an exceptional point transition, particularly in models in the presence of non-reciprocal interactions \cite{Vitelli, Brauns}.